thisLexic/pharma-order/README.md

 # Pharmacy PyQt Desktop App 💻
-This is a desktop application designed to run locally on any one computer.
+This is a cross-platform desktop application.
 It works as an ordering system and expiration tracker for medicines.
 There is an import/export functionality so that data from the store can be gathered for and processed in the main office.
 This was created for the use of our family business.